Byron/pgit-distro/README.md

 The pgit distribution allows to run pgit without requiring root permissions, both on posix platforms and on windows.
 It comes with all python dependencies, and need nothing more than a python interpreter to run.

+In it's current state, it will help you with managing git-submodules.

 ## Requirements

 * python 2.6 or above